 I would recommend a Hera marker for marking quilt lines.

 Finally, you will need a set of curved safety pins to hold your quilt together.
 Some folks like to use a spray adhesive, but I don’t prefer that method since it stinks up the house and gums up your needles.
-This pack of 200 is inexpensive and will last a long time!
+This pack is inexpensive and will last a long time!

 All of these offer Prime shipping, so if you choose to order, they should arrive in plenty of time for next week’s segment.